Youth Vintage Kinzua Bridge T-Shirt

 If your child was brave enough to walk something like 225 feet above the Kinzua Creek valley in Mount Jewett, this shirt would make a great reward for surviving the Kinzua Skywalk.
 Dubbed the Eighth Wonder of the World when it was first constructed in 1882, the Kinzua Viaduct was the highest railroad viaduct in the world when it was first built as an alternative to laying an additional eight miles of track so trains could get to McKean County’s coal, timber, and oil lands.
 After a thorough inspection of the bridge, it was closed to all traffic in 2002.
 This shirt, modeled after the Kinzua Bridge State Park’s penny press, features a fun drawing of a train riding over the bridge before it was closed off and then blown over by a tornado in 2003.
 If you are looking for a way to remember this incredible park and bridge, then this is the shirt for you!

-This design is also available in adult sweatshirt, short sleeve adult and ladies sizes.
+This design is also available in adult sweatshirt, short sleeve adult, ladies tank top, and ladies sizes.

 100% cotton; machine washable.